 Subsequent Product Modification or Alteration.
 Manufacturers may escape liability for negligence or strict liability claims if they can successfully argue that the SUD was modified or altered after it left the manufacturer's possession and control, and that the modification was the cause of the plaintiff's injury.
 Since this defense has not been tested in the context of reprocessing, it remains questionable whether the reprocessing itself could arguably be deemed a subsequent modification or alteration.

 In 1996, in Medtronic v.
-Lohr, the Supreme Court ruled that there was no preemption of certain state-law tort suits where the device at issue had been cleared by FDA under the 510(k) process.8 The case arose from the implantation of a Medtronic pacemaker that subsequently failed, allegedly causing injury to the plaintiff.
+Lohr, the Supreme Court ruled that there was no preemption of certain state-law tort suits where the device at issue had been cleared by FDA under the 510(k) process.11 The case arose from the implantation of a Medtronic pacemaker that subsequently failed, allegedly causing injury to the plaintiff.
 The plaintiff's physician contended that a defect in the pacemaker lead was the likely cause of the failure.
 An action was brought in state court alleging negligence and strict liability.
-The case went to the Supreme Court, which had to decide whether a federal statute, the Medical Device Amendments of 1976, preempted a state common-law negligence action against the manufacturer of this allegedly defective medical device.
+The case made its way to the Supreme Court, which had to decide whether a federal statute, the Medical Device Amendments of 1976, preempted a state common law negligence action against the manufacturer of this allegedly defective medical device.

 The Supreme Court's ruling permitted the plaintiffs to proceed with their claims.
 The impact of this decision is that, at least in the case of certain state court claims, a manufacturer may not avail itself of the preemption defense for devices cleared pursuant to the 510(k) process.
 For example, it would appear that if the legal claim involves the manufacturing process approved by FDA, then it is likely to be preempted.
-If, however, the claim is that the manufacturer acted in a negligent manner in the manufacturing process, preemption is not likely to be a defense.
+If, however, the claim is that the manufacturer acted in a negligent manner in the manufacturing process (i.e., there was a manufacturing defect), preemption is not likely to be a defense.